 - Jet Puffed marshmallows by Kraft: According to Kraft's allergy statement, they label potential allergens in all of their foods, and the current ingredients list does not contain any gluten substances; however, the product is not specifically labeled gluten-free.
 Likewise, Kraft may not specifically know whether their ingredient suppliers process those ingredients in a facility that also processes gluten-containing ingredients.

-- Peeps marshmallow candies: The company states that while most of their candies are gluten-free, they may be processed or packaged in facilities that also process and package gluten-containing foods.
+- Peeps marshmallow candies: The company states on their FAQ page that while most of their candies are gluten-free, they may be processed or packaged in facilities that also process and package gluten-containing foods.

 Control what's in them and make your own gluten-free marshmallows using gluten-free ingredients.